 However, there are some other fish with high levels of the Omega Fatty Acids, such as Mackerel and Herring.

 It is worth noting that fish meals such as Menhaden Fish Meal often have most of their oils removed.
 This lack of oils is unfortunate and may mean that you should look towards whole fish ingredients if you wish to maximize the Omega Fatty Acid content of a formula.

 One advantage of Salmon when compared to other fish is that it contains lower levels of mercury.
 Mercury is absorbed towards the start of the ocean food chain and is then passed on to predatory fish.

-When small amounts of mercury are consumed for a prolonged period of time, mercury levels in a dogs body can build up.
+When small amounts of mercury are consumed for a prolonged period, mercury levels in a dog’s body can build up.

-This build-up can cause some adverse health effects which can be seriously harmful or damaging.
-The effects can vary in severity but can include cognitive issues, difficulties walking or balancing, and kidney failure.
+This build-up can cause some adverse health effects, which can be seriously harmful or damaging.
+The results can vary in severity but can include cognitive issues, difficulties walking or balancing, and kidney failure.